mweneh/Boolean-logic-int/README.md

 # Output: T

 You can also evaluate expressions that contain variables:
-Note: expressions with varaibles such as the ones below are not yet working in this code.
+# Note: expressions with varaibles such as the ones below are not yet working in this code.
 If you have a solution feel free to add it.

 expression = BooleanExpression.new("let X = F")
 puts expression.evaluate
-# Output: X: F

 expression = BooleanExpression.new("let Y = NOT X")
 puts expression.evaluate
-# Output: Y: T

 Syntax